What you will study

 The overall aims of the module are to provide you with a rich and exciting experience of higher level literary study while at the same time developing your independent skills in literary research.
 The study materials provide guided reading to a wide range of critical approaches.
 Assignments also cover a wide range of topics and allow you to focus on and develop particular critical and theoretical interests, (for example in post-colonial theory, feminist theory, literary and book history, or interdisciplinary research).

-The module as a whole will provide you with opportunities to develop the analytical and research skills required for study at MA level, with an increasing emphasis on your individual research as the module progresses.
-You'll need to have successfully completed this module as it prepares you to undertake the dissertation module, MA English part 2 (A816) for which you will choose, in consultation with your tutor, a topic of your own devising, so as to pursue your own particular critical and theoretical interests, building on the study areas and approaches that you have explored in the course.
+The module as a whole will provide you with opportunities to develop the analytical and research skills required for study at this level, with an increasing emphasis on your individual research as the module progresses.
+You'll need to have successfully completed this module as it prepares you to undertake the dissertation module, MA English part 2 (A816) for which you'll choose, in consultation with your tutor, a topic of your own devising, so as to pursue your own particular critical and theoretical interests, building on the study areas and approaches that you explored.

 The module structure, with the texts to be studied, is as follows: